madschristensen99/honorRoll/README.md

 # Honor Roll

-A decentralized platform for AI-generated video content with community voting and yield-generating staking rewards.
+A decentralized platform for AI-generated video content with community voting for Aave yield generated rewards.

 ## Overview